lukewarkentin/ricker_sens/benchmarks.md

 -   Set escapement goals that vary (rule-based categorical and/or scaling) depending on various metrics, e.g.:
     -   abundance of returns
-    -   declining body size and/or fecundity
+    -   body size and/or fecundity
     -   risk of low productivity for future cohorts (e.g., habitat conditions such as unstable rivers, cumulative effects, climate change predictions for ocean and freshwater).
 In other words, if